elm-city-craftworks/weiqi/TOUR.md

 ### Weiqi relies on the Go Text Protocol (GTP)

+Internally, Weiqi uses a TCP socket to interact with a listening game engine via [GTP commands][gtp].
 While the current implementation of Weiqi assumes that you are using [GNU Go][gnugo], multi-engine support might be straightfoward to implement.
-Internally, Weiqi uses a TCP socket to interact with a listening GNU Go process via [GTP commands][gtp].
 This loosely coupled structure might also make it feasible to build a mock server for testing/debugging, along with other interesting engine hacks.

-It's worth noting that it would have also been possible to use pipes rather than sockets, but that lead to some complications on JRuby that weren't easily solveable.
-Using sockets comes with its own set of issues, which we'll discuss in more detail later on in this document.

 Weiqi's internal representation of the game board does not implement any domain logic, instead, it relies on the engine